keploy/community-blog/cmcslz4c5000g02ju7lfd4hw3.md

 Combining both types of regression testing provides teams with a greater chance of finding bugs quicker than using either type of regression testing alone, while allowing for a better investigation of defects that require a manual test, and will provide a thorough, efficient, and reliable regression test.

+## **Why Regression Testing Is Crucial in Agile and CI/CD Environments?**

+In Agile and CI/CD workflows, software is updated frequently, often multiple times per week.
+Regression testing allows the ability to implement rapid software development changes without breaking the existing functionality.
+The benefits are-

+**Early Detection of Issues –** Automated regression tests run on every code commit, catching defects before they reach production.

+**Maintains Software Quality –** Ensures that new features or bug fixes do not disrupt existing functionality.

+**Faster, Safer Releases –** Integrating regression tests into CI/CD pipelines allows teams to deploy updates confidently and frequently.

+**Seamless User Experience –** By preventing regressions, the software remains stable and reliable for end users, even during rapid development cycles.

+Combining Agile practices with automated regression testing provides a strong safety net and ensures that teams can move fast without sacrificing quality.

 ## **How to Perform Regression Testing?**

 1. **Know What Changed**